jianrontan/DataBron-James/README.md

-# Natural Language Processing Pipeline
+# SMU BIA Datathon Natural Language Processing Pipeline

 ## Project Overview
-This is a Natural Language Processing (NLP) pipeline that processes news articles, extracts entities, builds a knowledge base, and performs feature engineering.
+This is a Natural Language Processing (NLP) pipeline that processes news articles, extracts entities, builds a knowledge base, performs feature engineering, and trains a model on the data.
 The system is designed to analyze text data, identify named entities, and create structured representations of the information.

 ## Technical Architecture
 The project consists of several key components: